Johnny Knox

-Johnny Otis Knox II (born November 3, 1986) is a former American football wide receiver who played three seasons in the National Football League (NFL).
+Johnny Otis Knox II (born November 3, 1986) is an American former professional football player who was a wide receiver for three seasons with the Chicago Bears of the National Football League (NFL).
 He played college football for Abilene Christian University.
-He was selected by the Chicago Bears as the 140th overall pick in the 2009 NFL Draft.
+He was selected by the Bears as the 140th overall pick in the 2009 NFL draft.
 Knox's career abruptly ended after sustaining a severe spinal injury in 2011.
-He retired from playing football in 2013.
+When it became apparent he would never be cleared to play again, he retired in 2013.
 Knox was also a coaching intern for the Tampa Bay Buccaneers in 2015.

 Early life

 After graduating in 2005 from Channelview High School in Channelview, Texas, Knox enrolled at Tyler Junior College.
 As a sophomore at Tyler, he led all junior college receivers with 884 yards and 12 touchdowns.
 Rivals.com rated him as the No. 9 junior college receiver in the class of 2007, and he transferred to Abilene Christian University to play for the Abilene Christian Wildcats football team.
 He went into his first season at Abilene Christian listed as a backup wide receiver, but he quickly moved into a starting role.
 He finished the season with 62 receptions for 1,158 yards and a school-record 17 touchdowns.
 He finished third in Division II in 2007 in touchdown receptions, while racking up the fourth-most receiving yards in a season in Abilene Christian history.

 While garnering more attention from defenses in 2008, Knox still racked up 56 receptions for 1,069 yards and 13 touchdowns.
 Knox helped Abilene Christian start 11–0 before losing in the third round of the Division II playoffs.
 His 30 touchdown receptions in two seasons were the most in Abilene Christian history, and he earned second-team All-America honors in 2008.
 After the 2008 season, Knox was invited to participate in the 2009 Texas vs The Nation all-star game, where he had three receptions for 55 yards and caught a touchdown pass from David Johnson in a losing effort for the Texas team.